claytondaley/google-drive-cleaner/README.md

  - Install pip (http://pip.readthedocs.org/en/latest/installing.html)
  - Install the Google API by running "pip install --upgrade google-api-python-client"
  - Install another required library by runnign "pip install httplib2"
+ - Using a command prompt, change directory into the folder that contains cleaner.py
  - Start python.
 In the python console (once you see >>>), run:
 ```
 from cleaner import *